 - Email, Web Surfing, Social Media (Facebook, Twitter, Youtube, etc.), Videos, Photos, Music, Books, Magazines, Audiobooks, Apps, Games, etc.

-- Come with power adapter (previous Kindle Fire 2012 models don’t come with Power Adapter, now all new models come with the adapter)
+- Come with a power adapter (the previous Kindle Fire 2012 models don’t come with any power adapter, now all newer models come with the adapter)

 - No direct access to Google Play Store (though you can get most Google Play apps via sideloading)

 Click here for a detail comparison between the Fire HD 8 and the Kindle Fire HDX 7.

 If you would like to have a tablet with faster processor, better screen and longer battery life, you should buy either the Kindle Fire HDX 7 or the Fire HDX 8.9.
 Otherwise the Fire HDs are also very good value tablets.
 If you would like to have the flexibility of expanding the memory in the future, you should consider the 2015 Fire HD 8 and Fire HD 10 which have the the microSD card slot build-in.
 If you want a portable tablet that can easily put into your bag, you should consider the Fire HD 6.